-These rules require your lender to check you can afford your repayments, both now and in the future.
+When you take out a mortgage , your lender will check you can afford your repayments, both now and in the future.
 To do this, they will need information about your income and outgoings.
 You will have to inform them if you expect your income and outgoings to change in a way that means you'll have less to spend on your mortgage repayments.
 You will also need to provide your mortgage lender with evidence of your income.